Titanic actor Lew Palter dies aged 94

 Palter died on 21 May of lung cancer at his home in Los Angeles, his daughter, Catherine Palter, told The Hollywood Reporter.

 “Lew loved the craft of acting and taught his students to do the same.
-He fostered deep curiosity, care, intellect and humor in every scene, play and class,” CalArts School of Theater Dean Travis Preston said in a statement.
+He fostered deep curiosity, care, intellect and humour in every scene, play and class,” CalArts School of Theater Dean Travis Preston said in a statement.
 “He had the utmost respect of his students and encouraged all to find truth in their work and lives.”

 According to THR, Palter’s students over the years included Ed Harris (Apollo 13), Don Cheadle and Cecily Strong (Schmigadoon!).